sebinsua/dotcom/posts/algorithmic-bathwater.md

       - Use **Breadth-first Search (BFS)**.

       - In general, BFS can actually use more memory than DFS, because BFS needs to keep all of the nodes at the current level in memory, while DFS only needs to store the nodes along a single path in the tree/graph as it traverses.
 Therefore, if memory usage is a concern, DFS could be the better choice.

+      - BFS is also not suitable for weighted graphs which need an algorithm like Dijkstra’s or A\*.

    4. Are you being asked to determine whether nodes are connected, to count the number of components in a graph, or to detect cycles?